LedgerHQ/blue-loader-python/README.md

 At the moment these tools work for all Nano S and Blue devices, but only for special Nano X developer units which are not available to the general public.

-Please check [Ledger Developer Portal](https://developers.ledger.com/docs/nano-app/introduction/) to see how to debug your application on a Nano X simulator.
+Please check [Ledger Developer Portal](https://developers.ledger.com/docs/nano-app/introduction/) to see how to debug your application on a Nano X simulator using [Speculos](https://github.com/LedgerHQ/speculos)

 ## Installation pre-requisites